Your Last Paycheck

 When job loss hits, employees rarely need another pep talk.
 They need a practical sequence.
 They need clarity under stress.
 And they need tools that reduce panic-driven decisions and protect families from cascading financial and emotional damage.

 The book works well in outplacement programs, EAP and wellbeing initiatives, and as a retention tool for high performers who are quietly burning out or disengaging.
 Its strength is realism.
 And realism is what creates adoption.
+For organizations addressing both the formal layoff cohort and the forced-exit cohort hidden inside the 80-million voluntary-quit number, Your Last Paycheck™ is the right resource for both — the operational content addresses the same problems regardless of how the departure was officially classified.

 A Glimpse of the Tone